On this page you will find the registration and practical details of our programme.

 If you are interested in this course, please contact us and start by sharing your contact details.
 We will then contact you personally to guide you through the registration process.

-YEAR 1 of Postgraduate in Poultry Health Sciences (10 credits):
+YEAR 1 of Academic Degree in Poultry Health Sciences (10 credits):

 - Total tuition fee for 1st year: €11,000